jamesmurdza/humaneval-langchain/README.md

 - [human-eval](https://github.com/jamesmurdza/humaneval-results): Fork of OpenAI's HumanEval framework used in this workflow.
 - [humaneval-results](https://github.com/jamesmurdza/humaneval-results): Repository of HumanEval solutions generated with this workflow.
+- [codechain](https://github.com/jamesmurdza/codechain): A simple library for generating code with LLMs.
 - [agenteval](https://github.com/jamesmurdza/agenteval): Early version of a framework for evaluating code generation agents.